UM-Studios/public/Wifi/README.md

 ## OS Compatability
 Because this uses commands specific to the Windows Command Prompt, this script only runs on Windows OS.
+If you make this work on a different OS, please submit a pull request so we can add it to this repo.